 For the best results, your strategy should include emails that entertain and/or educate your subscribers.
 Look at an example: Jon Morrow from SmartBlogger always sends out an email with the latest post from his blog:

-Your blog has the same goals as your emails: to make the readers trust you and like you.
-So you can increase the efficiency of your email campaigns by emailing content taken out from your blog posts.
+Your blog has the same goals as your emails: make readers trust and like you.
+So, you can increase your email campaigns’ efficiency by sending content taken from your blog posts.
 This will enhance your entire email marketing strategy while making the most out of your time, as you’ll repurpose your blog content.

 #32.
 It can become a content house for your entire business

-A blog is a great way to create a content hub for your entire business, that every area/department of your business can easily refer to when needed.
+A blog is an excellent way to create a content hub for your entire business, that every area/department of your business can easily refer to when needed.

 Let’s see an example from Canva’s blog:

-The same blog posts can be used by your sales department who want to show to a potential client how easy it is to use your software.
+The same blog posts can be used by your sales representatives to demonstrate to a potential client how easy it is to work with your software.

 #33.
 It upgrades your social media content

-A few months ago, a client told me she hasn’t started a social media account yet because was intimidated by the thought of having to post something every day – she was not confident she could come up with so many different content ideas all the time.
+A few months ago, a client told me she hasn’t started a social media account yet because she was intimidated by the thought of having to post something every day – she was not confident she could come up with enough content ideas all the time.

 You might handle your social media content creation yourself or you might have a VA or a dedicated social media person to help you.
 You might be more active on Instagram or you might prefer focusing on TikTok.

-No matter what your specific situation is, if you have a blog you’ll never run out of great content ideas for your social media game plan.
+No matter your specific situation, if you have a blog you’ll never run out of great content ideas for your social media game plan.
 And, since the content is already created, you will save precious time.

 Here are a few ideas on how you can repurpose blog content for social media posts: